hms-dbmi-cellenics/api/README.md

 Development
 -----------

-The instructions in this section include all information that you need to know in order to run the api locally and or connect it to the other parts of Cellenics.
+The instructions in this section include all information that you need to know in order to run the api locally and to connect it to the other parts of Cellenics.

 ### Prerequisites